knncolle/knncolle_hnsw/README.md

     // The type for the distances, maybe we'll use floats to save space. float,

+    // The type of matrix that the AnnoyBuilder takes as input: forcing it
+    // to be a SimpleMatrix to enable devirtualization. knncolle::SimpleMatrix<size_t, uint8_t>,

     // The type of data in the HNSW index, using floats for performance. float